MansoorMajeed/esc.sh/content/posts/2023/how-i-expose-selfhosted-services-to-internet/index.md

 **My advice**: If you want a fairly easy setup, but are willing to trade privacy and flexibility, I suggest [Cloudflare tunnel](https://www.cloudflare.com/products/tunnel/)
+But if you are willing to put a little bit  more effort, I suggest you try the method I use, which is explained below.

 ## How I Expose my services to the Internet